pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 `maximum-source-uncertainty` = *uncertainty* (**0.25**)
 :   Maximum source uncertainty before we start disregarding it.
 Note that this
-    is combined uncertainty due to noise and possible assymetry error (see also weights below).
+    is combined uncertainty due to noise and possible asymmetry error (see also weights below).
 Unit: seconds

 `range-statistical-weight` = *weight* (**2.0**)